cvonderstein/cvonderstein.github.io/Hardware/Lily58.md

 Here, you might want to use your own fork of the qmk firmware.
 For that, replace "cvonderstein" with your GitHub Username.

-If you do not know what a fork is or just don't want to do these extra steps, you can just run `qmk setup`.
+If you do not know what a fork is (git term obviously) or just don't want to do these extra steps, you can just run `qmk setup`.

 This command will also ask to install dependencies which are required to compile and flash QMK to your Arduino.